patternfly/patternfly-elements/docs/content/getting-started/_index.md

 ## 3. Use PatternFly Elements markup

 Different components have different intended uses.
-We tend to thing of them in 3 distinct groups:
+We tend to think of them in 3 distinct groups:

 - Content, such as a call-to-action: `pfe-cta`
 - Containers, such as a card: `pfe-card`